 The park’s most popular destination is the high coastal bluff that rises up on the north side of the Golden Gate.
 Conzelman Road climbs the bluffs, offering some truly magnificent (and tourist-clogged) views of the Golden Gate Bridge and San Francisco.
 This area also has a lot of old artillery bunkers and army bases, as well as the scenic Point Bonita Lighthouse.

-Further north, the park is much less developed and has an extensive network of trails.
-Most of the trails are in the Marin Headlands, a somewhat harsh-looking landscape of high open hills covered with coastal scrub.
+Further north, the park is much less developed and has an extensive network of trails, mostly in the Marin Headlands, a somewhat harsh-looking landscape of high open hills covered with coastal scrub.
 The trails are generally wide dirt roads that are exposed to the sun with little or no shade, but fortunately the area tends to be cool; the normal summer weather is cloudy, windy, and cold, often with light drizzle.

 There’s also a much more remote northern section of the park opposite Point Reyes.